theflakes/Ultimate-Forensics-VM/README.md

 ***Run JSDetox:***
 docker run
 sudo docker run --rm -p 3000:3000 remnux/jsdetox
-To stop JSDetox, use "sudo docker ps -l" to obtain the container ID, then use the "sudo docker stop *container-id*" and wait about a minute.
+To stop JSDetox --> use "sudo docker ps -l" to obtain the container ID, then use the "sudo docker stop *container-id*" and wait about a minute.
 Source: https://hub.docker.com/r/remnux/jsdetox/